v-saivamsia/sudoku/README.md

 # sudoku
-Hi Welcome to the sudoku solver application
+Hi Welcome to the sudoku solver application.
 Updating the read me.
+Adding new features.